Our man Gearhead talks through his top interchange engines.

 A lot, I’m sure.
 My wife’s sure, too.
 Did any of your favorites get unfairly excluded?
 Let’s have it out in the comments.

-Editor’s note: Rally racing or not, treat your ride right with parts and accessories from Advance Auto Parts.
-Buy online, pick up in-store, in 30 minutes.
+Editor’s note: Keep your engine running right with parts, tools and accessories from Advance Auto Parts.
+Buy online, pick up in-store in 30 minutes.